WAITIN’ FOR THE SUN TO GO DARK

 With the dry Western Nebraska climate, and the time of year, there is an excellent chance of cloudless skies.
 Historically speaking, there is about a 50% chance of no cloud cover on that day and time, a 40% chance of some clouds, and only a 10% chance of total obscurity.

 Alliance, Nebraska is centrally located for eclipse viewers from North Dakota, South Dakota, Colorado, Kansas, Oklahoma, Texas, Nebraska, Wyoming and much of Canada.

 Alliance is located 4 hours north of Denver Colorado (DIA) and 2 1/2 hours south of Rapid City, SD (RAP).
 I believe it was Carly Simon who once sang “Then you flew your Lear Jet up to Alliance Nebraska.
 To see the total eclipse of the sun…” (or something to that effect) 🙂 Fly into Alliance (AIA) at FlyAllianceNE.com

 The weekend of the Eclipse will be filled with educational and fun events to make your visit to Alliance memorable, educational, and fun for the entire family.
 Come find out what Western Nebraska hospitality is all about and experience the Total Eclipse.
 We’re looking forward to seeing you in August of 2017!

 The only time you can view the sun without protective glasses (CE Certified Safe Solar Eclipse Glasses) is during the total eclipse, at all other times, protect your eyes.
 DO NOT LOOK DIRECTLY AT THE SUN.

-Souvenir solar viewing glasses will be for sale through the Alliance Chamber of Commerce.
+Souvenir solar viewing glasses are on sale through the Alliance Chamber of Commerce.